-- While these products are not new to Canadian homes, the COVID-19 pandemic has increased focus on handwashing, cleaning and disinfecting. - The number of calls to poison centres regarding hand sanitizers, bleaches and disinfectants grew significantly in 2020, compared to 2019.
+- While these products are not new to Canadian homes, the COVID-19 pandemic increased focus on handwashing, cleaning and disinfecting. - The number of calls to poison centres regarding hand sanitizers, bleaches and disinfectants was significantly higher in 2020 and 2021, compared to 2019.